We put great importance to data protection and therefore use the data you provide to us with upmost care.

 While installing Smart Home Systems, a city needs to ensure that the data from the residents is secured and that they feel comfortable with sharing their data.
 In several cities with smart home projects, residents have had concerns over data privacy.

-Regarding the use of smart meters, the European Union has established the goal of replacing ‘at least 80% of electricity meters with smart meters by 2020 wherever it is cost-effective to do so’ (Directive 2009/72/EC).
-For 2020, only a penetration rate of 43% at EU level was predicted to be reached.
+Regarding the use of smart meters, the European Union has established the goal of replacing “at least 80% of electricity meters with smart meters by 2020 wherever it is cost-effective to do so” (Directive 2009/72/EC).
+For 2020, only a penetration rate of 43% at the EU level was predicted to be reached.

 The implementation of specific laws for gas and electricity smart meters is quite different between different regions.
-While three quarters of Member States have adopted legal provisions for the roll-out of electricity smart meters, only a quarter of them has done so for the roll-out of gas smart meters.
+While three-quarters of Member States have adopted legal provisions for the roll-out of electricity smart meters, only a quarter of them have done so for the roll-out of gas smart meters.

 The European Commission has introduced the Smart Readiness Indicator (SRI) as a policy instrument aiming to facilitate the smart transformation of the building stock.
 For this transition, smart homes and building energy management systems play a major role, and their functionalities and services overlap with services associated with the SRI.
 The smart ready services related to SRI activities are grouped into ten domains as presented in the following figure:

 In the last few years, the Smart Home industry has grown very fast, with 44 million smart home households in Europe in 2020 compared to 27 million in 2017.
 Forecasts predict a rise in the number of smart home households to 97 million by 2025.

 The European Commission assumes to have reached a penetration rate of 43% for smart meters at EU level in 2020.
 By 2030, 266 million electric smart meters are expected to be installed in the EU.
 That corresponds to a 92% penetration rate and a total aggregated investment of €46 billion.
 This is based on a weighted average cost per metering point of €172.